potatojesz/ATM_Project_Azure/README.md

 ##  Installation: Database

-**First thing to do is to setup mysql server in you azure portal.**
+**First thing to do is to setup mysql server in yours azure portal.**

 ####    MySql for Azure